nohn/perfboard/README.md

 about
 =====

 Perfboard is a web performance dashboard based on PHP.
-It's a by-product of my master's thesis, so some parts are more complicated than they'd neccessarly need to be.
+It's a by-product of my master's thesis, so some parts are more complicated than they neccessarly need to be, on the other hand it's more a proof of concept than a sophisticated product. if you don't like some parts, feel free to contribute.

 ![Small Screen Example](docs/example1.png)